vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 <img src="images_allux-600\pin_bolt.jpg" height="250px" alt="screw the plates"/>

-I grave a hole which match the size of the flower box, put it in it and fill it again with sand and stones for extra weight.
+I grave a hole under the place where the box will stand and which match the size of the flower box, put it in the ground and fill it again with sand and stones for extra weight.

 <img src="images_allux-600\flowerbox_in_the_ground_with_pin.jpg" height="250px" alt="mount on the ground"/>

-Now you only see the pipe above the ground.\
+Now only the pipe is above the ground.\
-Screw the bold on the pipe, almost to the ground and add a plate above it.
+I screw the bold on the pipe, almost to the ground and add a plate above it.

-Now place the box over the pipe and see if the plate touch the bottom of the box when the box touch the ground.
+Now I placed the box over the pipe and see if the plate touch the bottom of the box when the corners of the box touch the ground.
 Now add the plate inside the box over the pipe and screw the bold also from inside.
-Now the bolts and plates are strong together to each other on each side of the bottom.
+Now the bolts and plates are strong together to each other on each side of the bottom of the box.

 <img src="images_allux-600\pin_inside_allux.jpg" height="250px" alt="screw the bold also inside the allux"/>

 Now the box isn't easy to move anymore!
-And you don't see anything how it's mount on the ground.
+And it isn't visible at all how it's mount on the ground.

 <img src="images_allux-600\allux_result.jpg" height="250px" alt="Final result"/>